 2. Regulators should apply proportionality to this issue and focus on where the real risks to customers and markets lie - on financial market infrastructures and systemically-important firms;

 3. This work should note that the importance of third-party suppliers, cloud outsourcing and therefore market concentration in the risks that firms face;

 4. The proposed services-based approach should be considered alongside the ongoing systems and processes-based approach.
 It should not be implemented as a replacement;

 5. To improve the clarity of regulatory expectations, more guidance would be useful.
 For example, to help firms understand what the regulator defines as a 'vital service' or a firm's 'most important business service'.

 The joint regulators issued a discussion paper in July 2018.
 In summary, the regulators believe that firms can achieve better operational resilience by focusing more on setting, monitoring and testing specific impact tolerances for key business services.
 These define how much disruption can be tolerated.
 Important concepts in the paper include:

-We will be discussing recent developments and how the IA is supporting its members at an event later in 2019.
+We will be discussing recent developments and how the IA is supporting its members at an event in December.

 MORE INFORMATION & CONTACT

 See full details of how the IA is supporting its members on operational resilience in the member area.